Why Does the UFC Have Numbers in Their Events? | Explained

 Every 100 PPV events, the UFC has gone through tremendous lengths to promote their event and longevity of the company.

-The UFC ensures that they load up these card with the biggest fights that can be made at the time.
+The UFC ensures that they load up these card with the biggest fights, and biggest names that can be combined at the time.

 - George St-Pierre